-The corresponding event studies, disaggregated by type of enrollment and collapsed to the year, are presented in Figure 4.
+The corresponding event studies, disaggregated by type of enrollment, are presented in Figure 4.
 Panel A contains the TWFE results and Panel B contains the SA results.
 We show the enrollment of women in blue diamonds, infants in red triangles, and children in green circles.
 As in Figure 3, we find no evidence of pre-trends for any of the WIC enrollment types.
 Furthermore, we continue to find that there is no effect of NP FPA on any of the WIC enrollment types in the first 3 years after NPs were granted FPA.
-Starting in year 4 post-FPA and onward we find an increasing trend in WIC enrollment, and starting around year 7 there is a statistically significant increase in WIC enrollment for women and children.
+Starting in year 4 post-FPA and onward we find a statistically significant increasing trend in WIC enrollment for women and children.
 As suggested in the analysis in Table 3, the estimates for infants do not show a significant increase in participation for any of the post-FPA time periods, further confirming that the increase in total WIC participation is driven by increases in women and children's participation.

 The WIC data also disaggregates women and infants into mutually exclusive subtypes.
-For example, total women disaggregate to pregnant women, breastfeeding women, postpartum women.
+For example, total women disaggregate to pregnant women, breastfeeding women, and postpartum women.
 Starting in 2010, breastfeeding women are further disaggregated to fully and partially breastfeeding women.
 Also starting in 2010, infants are disaggregated into fully breastfed infants, partially breastfed infants, and fully formula-fed infants.
-In Appendix Table 2, we report results for the impact of NP FPA on WIC participation for each of these subtypes.
-Again, all specifications remove the first 3 years post-FPA.
-Looking at the SA results, we find that 3 years after NP FPA, pregnant and postpartum women's WIC participation increases by 4.7% and 9.1% respectively.
-Total breastfeeding women's participation increases by 7.2%, but we are unable to determine whether the increase is due to an increase in partial or total breastfeeding.
-Interestingly, we find an increase in fully breastfeed infant participation, but this increase is completely offset by a decrease in partially breastfeed infants participating.
-This result might be explained by NPs encouraging more WIC-participating mothers to switch to fully breastfeeding their infants (Brzezinski, Mimm, and Porter 2018, Hellings and Howe 2000).
-Since fully and partially breastfeeding are substitutes for each other, this would explain why we do not find a large effect of NP FPA on infant participation.
+In Appendix Tables A3 and A4, we report results for the impact of NP FPA on WIC participation for each of these subtypes.
+Looking at the SA results for women's WIC subtypes (Appendix Table A3), we find immediate increases in WIC enrollment for partially breastfeeding women and postpartum (non-breastfeeding) women.
+The increase in postpartum women's WIC enrollment persists throughout the treatment period, peaking in years 4-5 at a 9.4% increase.
+However, the increase in partially breastfeeding women does not persist throughout the post-FPA period.
+The SA results for infant subtypes in Appendix Table A4 illustrate a decrease in partially breast-fed infants and an increase in fully formula-fed infants, likely offsetting each other such that the aggregate infant enrollment is largely unchanged.
 It should be noted that we only find statistically significant effects for the SA results, so these results should be interpreted as suggestive evidence.